iterative/dvc.org/content/docs/studio/get-started.md

 </admon>

+## Explore demo project

-2. If this is the first time you are signing in to Iterative Studio, you will see that there already exists a `Demo` project that connects to an example DVC repository.
+1. If this is the first time you are signing in to Iterative Studio, you will see that there already exists a `Demo` project that connects to an example DVC repository.
 Use this project to explore the features that Iterative Studio has to offer.